2nd Stuttgart International Violin Competition

 Prize money and support

 In addition to prize money totalling 63,000 Euros and the loan of a violin made by the famous 18th century Italian violin maker, G.B.
 Guadagnini, the prize winners will be offered additional support.
-This will include artist management for the three subsequent years, as well as membership of the leading online networking platform for classical musicians, Klassikal.com.
+This will include artist management for the three subsequent years, as well a special prize, sponsored by muvac.

 Jury 2024